bogden1/wellcome_pipe/README.md

-This is most of the pipeline that turns OCR text from Wellcome Collection into data suited for HaToRI to digest.
+This is most of the pipeline that turns OCR text from Wellcome Collection into data suited for HaToRI to digest, along with tools that digest it in other ways.
+It's initial development is of course heavily indebted to [HaToRI](https://eight1911.github.io/hansard/page/home/) and likely makes use of HaToRI code at times.

 The missing bit is the part where you build your own subcorpus, which is still a manual process, but might start with something like e.g.: